CLuiz/CityScapes/README.md

 Cleveland is now undergoing major changes effected to save the city.
 It is trying to attract millennials and educated creatives to carve a place for itself in our digital world.
 But what is required to change the fate of a city so long in decline?

-Fellow rustbelt city Pittsburgh has made soem dramatic changes over the past twenty years, but
+Fellow rustbelt city Pittsburgh has made some dramatic changes over the past twenty years, but still struggles to compete with the US's second tech centers.